mynewsdesk/colander/README.md

 EmailExtractor
 ==============
-EmailExtractor is gem to collect emails from various file formats.
+EmailExtractor is a gem to collect emails from various file formats.

 Supported formats